 Getting to Mt.
 Fuji

-- For the Yoshida Trail, hikers typically take a train to the Kawaguchiko Station on the north side.
+• Yoshida Trail – Hikers typically take a train to the Kawaguchiko Station on the north side.

-- For the Fujinomiya Trail, hikers typically take a train to the Fujinomiya Station on the south side.
+• Fujinomiya Trail – Hikers typically take a train to the Fujinomiya Station on the south side.

-- For both the Subashiri and Gotemba trails, hikers need to take a train to the Gotemba Station on the east side.
+• Subashiri and Gotemba Trails – Hikers need to take a train to the Gotemba Station on the east side.

 Each Mt.
 Fuji trail has about ten stations along the route.
 You will start at the fifth station of every route.
 For example, the Yoshida route starts at the Fuji Subaru Line 5th Station while the Fujinomiya Trail starts at the Fujinomiya 5th Station.